horizoncd/horizoncd.github.io/docs/tutorials/how-to-install.md

 <img src="/image/home.png" style={{boxShadow: "10px 5px 5px grey", radius:"10px"}} />

-Next, please go to [how to deploy your fist workload](/docs/tutorials/how-to-deploy-your-first-workload) to experience this amazing CI&CD system more closely.
+Next, please go to [how to deploy your fist workload](/docs/tutorials/how-to-deploy-your-first-workload) to experience this amazing system more closely.

 ## Horizon Components